 Carl Icahn urges HP shareholders to reach out to board

-Dec 4 (Reuters) - Activist investor Carl Icahn on Wednesday urged HP Inc's HPQ.N shareholders, who agree with the merger with Xerox Holdings Corp XRX.N, to reach out to the personal computer maker's directors for immediate action.
+Dec 4 (Reuters) - Activist investor Carl Icahn on Wednesday urged the shareholders of HP Inc HPQ.N who agree with the merger with Xerox Holdings Corp XRX.N to reach out to the personal computer maker's directors for immediate action.

-"HP shareholders deserve the opportunity to decide for themselves whether a combination with Xerox makes sense before the idea is summarily rejected by HP's board," Icahn said in a letter.

-Calling the HP's standalone restructuring plan as "rearranging the deck chairs on the Titanic", Icahn said the company's refusal could be a delay tactic to hold the "lucrative" positions of its executives.
+Calling the HP's standalone restructuring plan as "rearranging the deck chairs on the Titanic", Icahn said in a letter that the company's refusal could be a delaying tactic to hold the "lucrative" positions of its executives.

+"HP shareholders deserve the opportunity to decide for themselves whether a combination with Xerox makes sense before the idea is summarily rejected by HP's board," Icahn said.

+Icahn, who has 10.85% stake in Xerox and 4.24% in HP, said the combination could yield over $2 billion in cost savings.

+"The combination of HP and Xerox is one of the most obvious no-brainers I have ever encountered in my career," he said.

 (Reporting by Ayanti Bera in Bengaluru; Editing by Arun Koyyur)